open-component-model/ocm-spec/doc/01-model/02-elements.md

 ---
 #### s3

-access to a blob stored in an S3 API compatible bucket
+Access to a blob stored in an S3 API compatible bucket.

 *Synopsis:*
 ```